mamollica42/Nissan_Leaf_Driving_Simulation_Repo/Documentation/Signoffs/Shifter.md

 ###### _Figure 3: Measuring the falling edge of the output signal coming from the gear shifter sensor

 ### C1.
 Must use OEM gear shifter sensor
-The output from the OEM shifter sensor is being captured so sensor is being used.
+The output from the OEM shifter sensor is being captured so the sensor is being used.

 ### C2.
 OEM shifter sensor must send a detectable output signal for the shifter positions drive, park, reverse, and neutral
 After measuring the voltages and changing the gears in the car, it was determined that system is an active low system.
 This was done by using a DMM to measure the output signals coming from the OEM gear shifter sensor.
 The red lead was connected to a pin and the black lead was connected to ground.
 Whenever the gear in the car was changed, the wire corresponding to the gear when from 5 V down to 0 V until you let go of the shifter position.
 Then it returned back to 5 V. This allowed for the conclusion of the signal being a digital signal [1].
 Out of the 12 pins coming from the sensor, it was determined that pins 2, 3, 9, and 11 were able to represent park, neutral, drive, and reverse.